nestjs-mod/nestjs-mod-fullstack/steps/2024-08-08/en.md

 11 vulnerabilities (1 moderate, 10 high)
 ```

+{% endspoiler %}

-### We create documentation for the project and simultaneously create additional code and scripts to run the project
+### 3. We create documentation for the project and simultaneously create additional code and scripts to run the project

 _Commands_